-When you don’t have a back-up plan, you’ll be more determined and focused to make your one and only plan work.
+When you don’t have a backup plan, you’ll be more determined and focused to make your one and only plan to work.
 However, you should be practical enough to define the situation when drafting a “Plan B” becomes necessary.

 Back then, I set a minimum acceptable monthly net profit for the business.

 And if I fall below that target for 3 consecutive months, then that’s my signal to consider my available options regarding the business, and my personal finances, including the possibility of going back to employment.